willtmakinen78/SSXLQC/README.md

 		pip install -r requirements.txt

-	This will install all the necessary 3rd-party packages.
+	This will install all the necessary 3rd-party packages test

 	NOTE: an internet connection is required.

 	If you would like to install the SSXLQC package under your python distribution, and have access